jvican/jvican.github.io/content/post/from-45s-to-1s.md

 When you've added all the compile options to the configuration file and saved it, the next compilation will output a log [similar to this one](bloop-compile-0.txt).
-This is the profiling data we're going to dive into.
+This is the profiling data we're going to dig into.

 #### The first visual